HOT-Protocol/hot-poke/README.md

-# hot-poke
+# hot-poke-drip
+1. collect stability fees for a given collateral type
-updates the HOT-A current feed value and reads the next one
+2. updates the HOT-A current feed value and reads the next one